-Year PV at Beginning PV at End Depreciation 1 \$4,212 \$3,465 \$747 2 3,465 2,673 792 3 2,673 1,833 840 4 1,833 943 890 5 943 0 943
+Year PV at Beginning PV at End Depreciation

+1 \$4,212 \$3,465 \$747

+2 3,465 2,673 792

+3 2,673 1,833 840

+4 1,833 943 890

+5 943 0 943

-Table 4.-Discounted Straight-Line Depreciation
+Table 6.-Discounted Straight-Line Depreciation

 As can be seen in this table, the depreciation in the value of the asset is smallest during the first year and increases with each subsequent year.
 For an asset that generates constant cash flows, therefore, tax depreciation rules that matched this pattern of depreciation would backload cost recovery to a greater extent than the tax rules for straight-line depreciation do.
-In practice, the U.S. Bureau of Economic Analysis models economic depreciation at a constant rate.
+In practice, the U.S. Bureau of Economic Analysis models economic depreciation at a constant rate (as opposed to a constant dollar amount under the straight-line method).
 Applying a constant rate of depreciation would give the opposite type of pattern from that shown above; that is, the depreciation in the value of the asset would be largest in the first year and would decrease with each subsequent year.
 This is because the same rate would be applied each year to the declining value of the asset.
 This approach is discussed in part III, below.